Four Key Victories for Clean Energy in North America

 When small businesses and homeowners started putting solar panels on rooftops all across America, some utilities became insecure about its customers becoming their own power generators.
-They decided to try to discourage the ‘distributed’ (as opposed to centralized) rooftop/ground mounted solar market, by imposing huge fees to connect to the grid they still controlled, that would make the whole thing work.
+They decided to try to discourage the ‘distributed’ (as opposed to centralized) rooftop/ground mounted solar market, by imposing huge fees to connect to the grid they still controlled.
 They made some good arguments and some not so good arguments about the fees.
 Homeowners took them to court 30 or 40 times.
 Utilities lost in court almost every time.
-Must have been to greedy.
+Must have been too greedy.

 Proliferation of Distributed Generation

 One of the things that is happening now is that the big fossil fuel companies are buying car charging companies, and I’m guessing they will use their gazillions to start buying electric utilities soon.
-I’m going to stay positive and conclude that they want to shift into a better, cleaner business, but I fear the worst.
+I’m going to stay positive, take this at face value and conclude that they want to shift into a better, cleaner business, but I fear the worst.
 What if they use their leverage to shut down clean power and electric cars?
-Guess what. it can’t happen. it’s too late.
-There are too many well proven off-grid solar installations on rooftops.
+Guess what?
+It can’t happen. it’s too late.
+There are too many well-proven off-grid solar installations on rooftops.
 In 2017 about 95% of net new volume of US generation came from renewables, with about a fifth of it being distributed; and NREL says distributed solar could meet as much as 40% of America’s energy needs eventually.
 We know how to do it now.

-There are too many billions invested in electric cars that shareholders want a return on.
+There are too many billions invested in electric cars and shareholders expect a return on that investment.
 We don’t actually need utilities or gas cars, which means, if energy companies and automakers want to keep us as customers, they’ll have to treat us right, no matter who their owners are.

 The Power of Democracy & the Entrepreneurial Spirit